markocupic/contao-picture-downloads/README.md

 ## Installation
 `composer require markocupic/contao-picture-download`

-Set the default Contao picture size in your `config/config.yml`.
-This will be used in the template to generate the thumbnails.
+Set the default Contao picture size in `config/config.yml`.
+This will be used to generate the thumbnails.
 ```
 # config/config.yml
 markocupic_contao_picture_downloads: